Police Advisory Committee

 - Members are encouraged to go on a ride-along with a Milton police officer and take a tour of the Police Department to familiarize themselves with Department operations.
 These activities will be subject to standard procedures.

-- Members must follow the Town of Milton Guidelines and Ground Rules for Committees, Commissions and Boards.
-(See attached)
+- Members must follow the Town of Milton Guidelines and Ground Rules for Commissions, Boards, and Committees (PDF).

 - The Committee must follow all applicable State Laws and Town policies.